kthong3/RailsBlog/README.md

 - Visit `http://localhost:3000`

 ## Testing
-- Added Rspec
+- Added testing for Article and User models

 ## Challenges
 - Devise gem is particular about how User model is used so I had to find examples and look at the documentation a few times to customize the User model to have the `name` and `admin` fields.

 ### Next Steps
-- add testing for articles and users
+- add tests for signing up, logging in, and signing out
-- refactor current code and clean up views
-- add flexbox to show grid view of articles
 - add draft or publish features to articles
 - show features to only authors
+- add flagging and favorite for articles
 - create user profiles
 - add comments for articles
-- add flagging and favorite for articles
 - add favoriting for comments
 - add hashtag feature to make articles searchable
+- refactor current code and clean up views
+- add flexbox to show grid view of articles
 - host on heroku

 ## References